QBeukelman/Inception/README.md

 Wordpress is a polular CMS (content management system) written in PHP.
 It gives an admin dashboard to publish posts/pages, install themes and plugins, and stores content in a **MySQL/MariaDB** database.

 - **PHP-FPM**: (FastCGI Process Manager) is a process manager that runs a pool of worker processes behind an interface.
-It keeps PHP "warm", meaning theer are already PHP works running, instead of starting a new process each time.
+It keeps PHP "warm", meaning there are already PHP works running, instead of starting a new process each time.

 ---
 <br/>